Queen’s Counsel (QC)

 “He has an incredible eye for detail, and is meticulous in everything he does” “Never loses sight of the bigger picture”

-Simon was recognised as a leading Queen's Counsel in the current editions of both the Legal 500 and Chambers & Partners directories.
-He was shortlisted in the Clinical Negligence and Personal Injury category for Queen’s Counsel of the Year at the Legal 500 Awards and features in the 2022 edition of The Best Lawyers in the United Kingdom.
+Simon is recognised as a leading Queen's Counsel in the current editions of both the Legal 500 and Chambers & Partners directories.
+He has been shortlisted in the Clinical Negligence and Personal Injury category for Queen’s Counsel of the Year at the Legal 500 Awards and features in the 2022 edition of The Best Lawyers in the United Kingdom.

 He has a particular interest and expertise in catastrophic injury claims including birth trauma and other neurological injuries particularly those involving the brain and spine.
 He is frequently instructed in complex and high value quantum claims.

 - Hopkins (A Child) v Akramy EWHC 3445 (QB); 2 W.L.R.
 893; 12 WLUK 259 (QBD) Negligence - Duty of care - Primary care trust - Group of companies providing primary medical services pursuant to contract with primary care trust - Whether primary care trust liable in respect of negligent provision of such services - Whether primary care trust owing non-delegable duty of care to protect patients from harm —National Health Service Act 2006 (c 41), s 83.

 - Sanderson v Guy’s & St. Thomas’s NHS Foundation Trust Rotational instrumental delivery - NICE Guidelines on fetal monitoring - Role of clinical assessment - Logical basis for decisions – Expert evidence - Material contribution to injury.